Frequently Asked Questions about installing Adobe Exchange for Creative Cloud users

 However, if your product is compatible with Creative Suite versions, mention the same in the product description on the right of the page rather than in the compatibility section.

-Installation of a Creative Suite extension is unlikely to work with the Creative Cloud Desktop app.
-Use the Install Issues link to download the
+Installation of a Creative Suite extension is unlikely to work with the Creative Cloud desktop app.
+Use the Install Issues link to download the zxp file and then use an extension install utility or the relevant Creative Suite version of Extension Manager to install the zxp file.

 If you have purchased the full version of the product and haven’t downloaded a trial version, your serial number is sent to you by email from our e-commerce vendor, FastSpring.
 If you have any problems related to your serial number, get in touch with Adobe at firstname.lastname@example.org.